Normal Forms of Hopf-zero singularity: Introduction

 The rest of this paper is organized as follows.
 The conservative-nonconservative decomposition for normal forms are introduced in Section \ref{secDec}.
 This is achieved by a \(\Sl\)-representation for \(\LST\) and presenting two transversal Lie subalgebras.
-Some properties associated with each family are described.
+Some properties for each family are described.
 The second level normal form is computed in Section \ref{2NF}.
 In Section \ref{SNF} we obtain the simplest normal forms.
 The procedure is divided into three cases and accordingly their simplest normal forms are computed in three subsections.
-Some practical formulas are derived and applied on R\"{o}ssler and Kuramoto--Sivashinsky equations in Section \ref{sec4}.
+The results are applied on R\"{o}ssler and Kuramoto--Sivashinsky equations in Section \ref{sec4}.